Acting Games | Drama Exercises and Games for Kids and Adults

 Age Range: 6-10

-This game works really well at the start of a lesson, and is very easy to explain and everyone gets a go.
+This game works really well at the start of a lesson or session; it is very easy to explain and everyone gets a go.

 3. The people who that call applies to have to get up and move seats.
 The person who is last to take a new seat is now in the middle.